elixir-lang/elixir-lang.github.com/_posts/2023-06-19-elixir-v1-15-0-released.markdown

   ]
 ```

+Finally, the previous Logger Backends API is now soft-deprecated.
 If you implement your own backends, you want to consider migrating to
 [`:logger_backends`](https://github.com/elixir-lang/logger_backends)
 in the long term.
 See the new [`Logger`](https://hexdocs.pm/logger)